This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The civil prohibitions have been actively prosecuted by the ACCC.

-The Federal Court of Australia has imposed significant civil penalties on companies and individuals who have engaged in cartel conduct – most notably in relation to the local cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company, and more recently in the air freight industry, for which more than A$52 million in civil penalties have been imposed to date.
+The Federal Court of Australia has imposed significant civil penalties on companies and individuals who have engaged in cartel conduct – most notably in relation to the Australian domestic cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company, and more recently in the air freight industry, for which A$98.5 million in civil penalties have been imposed to date.

 The maximum term of imprisonment for an individual who engages in criminal cartel conduct is 10 years for each offence.